 Product Backlog Refinement

 Ongoing Product Backlog Refinement (PBR) is needed within each Sprint to refine items to be ready for future Sprints.
-Key activities of PBR are (1) splitting big items, (2) detailing items until ready, and (3) estimating.
+Key activities of PBR are (1) splitting big items, (2) clarifying items until ready for implementation without further “what” questions, and (3) estimating size, “value”, risks, and so forth.
+In short form: split, clarify, estimate.
 In the spirit of empirical process control, Scrum does not say how to do PBR, though the Scrum Guide observes that the Team usually spends no more than 10% of their Sprint capacity on it.
 It usually happens “mid-Sprint.”

 Note!
-Refinement of items is not done separately by the Product Owner or a business analysis group—doing that would increase the lean wastes of hand-off and information scatter.
-Rather, the Team does this work—and not a subset of the Team, but the whole Team, as Scrum rules prohibit sub-groups dedicated to particular domains such as analysis or testing.
+Clarification of items is not done separately by the Product Owner or a business analysis group — doing that would increase the lean wastes of hand-off and information scatter.
+Rather, the entire Team does this clarification — and not a subset of the Team, but the whole Team, as Scrum rules prohibit sub-groups dedicated to particular domains such as analysis or testing.

 Product Backlog Refinement Overview

-Multi-team PBR is arguably the most important meeting in LeSS to drive effective Sprints with well-aligned, coordinated, and adaptive teams.
+Multi-team PBR is arguably the most important event in LeSS to drive effective Sprints with well-aligned, coordinated, and adaptive teams.
 Multi-team PBR is when multiple teams are (literally) in the same room at the same time doing PBR.
+(Multisite variations are discussed in the LeSS books.)
 Attendees include all members of all participating teams, and may also include subject-matter experts, users, customers, and the Product Owner.
 Big workshops are better with a skilled facilitator, and this is a great adjunct role for a Scrum Master.

 Do multi-team PBR to increase shared understanding, exploit coordination opportunities, align estimates, and increase adaptiveness across teams.

-It usually includes all teams in the product group — and therefore all team members — and this is the recommended default when possible, as it supports total group improvement.
-But multi-team PBR may involve as few as two teams.
+It usually includes all teams in the product group (or in the case of LeSS Huge, all teams within one Requirement Area), and therefore all team members.
+“All teams” is the recommended default as it supports total group improvement, but multi-team PBR may involve as few as two teams.